G-Node/nix/docs/tagging.md

 *DataArray* is added to the list of references.

-### Tagging multiple regions in 1D
+### Tagging multiple intervals in 1D

-In the following exampled we want to plot multiple regions, in which , for example a stimulus was switched on.
+In the following exampled we want to plot multiple intervals in which, for example, a stimulus was switched on.

 ![multiple_regions_plot](./images/multiple_regions.png "multiple regions")

 For storing such data we again need one *DataArray* to store the recorded signal.
-Storing the regions is similar to the approach for the simpler *Tag*, i.e. *positions* and the *extents* need to be stored.
+Storing the regions is similar to the approach for the simpler *Tag*, i.e. *positions* and the *extents* need to be provided.
 Accordingly, **two** additional *DataArray*s are required.
 The first of which stores the positions and the second the extents.

 ```c++